ankrutik/notes/Pour Over Dial In.md

 			- Stick between 1:10 and 1:12
 		- Community
 			- 1:14-1:17, depending on roast level
+	- For ratio…Araku site says for pour overs start with 1:10.
+I couldn’t agree more with that.
+So 10,12 are valid spots you should try.
+1. Adjust ratio for mouth feel, use separate cups where separate cup will have almost entire pour sizes.
+2. Then tweak grind size if needed.
+3. Then adjust ratio for taste, use separate cups where separate cups will have half of a pour size.
 - Bloom
 	- Agitation
 		- No agitation